karenpayneoregon/ClassValidationVisualBasic/SimpleValidation/readme.md

 ﻿# About

 This code sample uses two different paths for validating data, both are done when submitting data.
+Presented below is for Data Annotatons in the form `AnnotatedForm` which is very clean code wise while the Fluent validation is clean up to working with the `ErroroProvider`, I would simply avoid working with the error provider.

 The first sets properties to a model and validates.